rayterrill/AzureADADALv1Example/README.md

 # AzureAD ADAL JS Example

-This repo contains a super-basic client-side HTML/JS application (pulled from https://github.com/Azure-Samples/active-directory-javascript-singlepageapp-dotnet-webapi) using the AzureAD v1.0 endpoint.
+This repo contains a super-basic client-side HTML/JS application using the AzureAD v1.0 endpoint.

+This was started from the https://github.com/Azure-Samples/active-directory-javascript-singlepageapp-dotnet-webapi repo, but was greatly simplified to show how to use the ADAL library on a basic, non-SPA application, as well as initiate the login flow immediately on page load vs at the push of a button.

 ### To Use:
 1. Clone the repo